-a) Online test preparation service fees
+a) Online test preparation and training service fees

 The Group sells online point cards to end users directly or through distributors on a consignment basis.
-The online point cards entitle the end users unlimited use of online mock examinations during a specified service period, which normally ranges from 90 to 180 days since the activation of the cards.
+The online point cards entitle the end users unlimited use of online test preparation and training services during a specified service period, which normally ranges between 90 to 180 days from the activation of the cards.

-Sales proceeds of online point cards are recognized on a straight-line basis ratably over the service period commencing at the point of time the card is activated as online test preparation service fees.

-If the cards sold to the end users are not activated before the expiration date, related online service fees received will be recognized on the expiration date.
+Revenue of online point cards is recognized on a straight-line basis ratably over the service period commencing at the point of time the card is activated.
+If the cards sold to the end users are not activated before the expiration date, related online service revenue is recognized on the expiration date.